diaspd/dev-finances/README.md

 </b>

 ## 📄 Project
-💰A project for finance management.
+💰 A project for finance management.

 <br></br>